kriogenia/empathy-academy-search-path-module/doc/Week2.md

 Thank god the ElasticSearch documentation is good, and I was able to find how to refine the search.
 Adding the cross fields type of the search the results were, indeed, an improvement.
 So I did some tests.

+## 05/03/2021

+As I have my weekly tasks out of the way, today I'll be extensively reading the Elastic Search documentation.